by Jayadvaita Swami

 By deep introspection, by a sincere inner search, and with help from the Personality of Godhead, our eternal Krishna consciousness can be revived.
 Then every question is answered, every problem solved, every perplexity unraveled, every obstacle overcome.
 The mental clouds that have covered us, the routines that have dulled us, the smiling falsities that have bewitched and bound us—with the help of Krishna, we can then see them for what they are and go free.

 That help from Krishna is available to us in the Krishna sound.
 There is no difference between Krishna the Personality of Godhead and Krishna the transcendental sound.
-So our introspection can best be guided by Krishna’s words of enlightenment, as found in Bhagavad-gita, or by the sound of the Krishna mantra—Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare/ Hare Rama, Hare Rama, Rama Rama, Hare Hare.
+So our introspection can best be guided by Krishna’s words of enlightenment, as found in the Bhagavad-gita, or by the sound of the Krishna mantra—Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare/ Hare Rama, Hare Rama, Rama Rama, Hare Hare.
 By that Krishna sound, Krishna is present.
 And when Krishna is present, illusion can no longer prevail.

 So take a deep break, look within, take guidance from Krishna’s words, chant Hare Krishna.
 Krishna will help you, and your life will again be sublime.